The CRISC Campus

 Awarded by ISACA, the Certified in Risk and Information Systems Control (CRISC) qualification is awarded to IT professionals who identify and manage risks through the development, implementation and maintenance of information systems (IS) controls.

-For more information, please see the ISACA How to Become CRISC Certified
+For more information, please see the official ISACA ‘How to Become CRISC Certified’ web page.

-We recommend the following action list:
+We recommend the following actions:

-Purchase the official ISACA Study Guides and textbooks
+Purchase the official ISACA study guides and textbooks.

-Attend an Exam Preparation training course a few days before you sit the exam
+Attend an exam preparation training course a few days before you sit the exam.

 Certified in Risk and Information Systems Control (CRISC) Training Course

 Please book online or call our Training Team on +44 (0)845 070 1750 to discuss your specific requirements.

 As preparation is the essential ingredient to passing the CRISC examination, we strongly recommend that all delegates purchase the CRISC Exam and Study Guides prior to taking the relevant course.
 IT Governance is the exclusive approved reseller of ISACA publications in the UK and all titles are available from our dedicated ISACA Certification Bookstore.

 There is a Continuing Professional Education (CPE) policy in respect of qualified CRISC professionals.
 The goal of this policy is to ensure that all CRISCs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.
-CRISCs who successfully comply with the "continuing professional education policy will be better trained to assess information systems and technology and provide leadership and value to their organizations."
-The responsibility for setting the continuing professional education requirements rests with the CRISC Certification Board who oversee the continuing professional education process and requirements to ensure their applicability.
+CRISCs who successfully comply with the ‘continuing professional education policy will be better trained to assess information systems and technology and provide leadership and value to their organizations.’
+The responsibility for setting the continuing professional education requirements rests with the CRISC Certification Board, which oversees the continuing professional education process and requirements to ensure their applicability.

 Maintenance fees and a minimum of 20 contact hours of CPE are required annually.
-In addition a minimum of 120 contact hours are required during a fixed 3-year period.
-Please see the Maintain Your CRISC web page for further details.
+In addition, a minimum of 120 contact hours are required during a fixed three-year period.
+Please see the Maintain Your CRISC page on the ISACA website for further details.